 - Should additional personnel be charged directly or as cost share on the account?

-- Are there any prospective changes in effort on existing or new accounts?
+- Are there any changes in effort that need to be submitted to Payroll Services?

 - Should payroll documents be initiated to pay and/or distribute payroll to account for effort on each account?